How to expand the appeal of information markets (reply to Whitaker & Mazlich, part 2)

 So, what is to be done?

-Whether the teams consist of individual players or groups, my main point for now is that a league format in which well-known and highly-regarded individuals and institutions compete against each other in real time would attract a lot of public interest and free publicity.
-By their very nature, sports — and games more generally — combine excitement, competition, and camaraderie.
+Simply put, a league format in which well-known and highly-regarded individuals, institutions, and A.I. models compete against each other in real time would attract a lot of public interest and free publicity.
+By their very nature, sports–and games more generally–combine excitement, competition, and camaraderie.
 (See, for example, this 2014 essay in the Columbia Journalism Review.
 See also Johan Huizinga’s classic study Homo Ludens: A Study of the Play-Element in Culture.)
 Their zero-sum nature is thus a feature, not a bug, or as Whitaker and Mazlish themselves observe, sports betting is popular because of the communal nature of sporting events and their inherent unpredictability:

 Beyond their exciting unpredictability and quick conclusions, sports matches are communal events of general interest.
 People are already fans of sports teams, even before the betting starts, and the predictable pace of seasons creates an ongoing community.

-But these observations raise a new series of nuts-and-bolts questions.
-How many rounds would the teams play during the regular season, and how would we score each round?
-Would there be “playoffs” and a championship series?
-And, most importantly, how would the accuracy of each team’s forecasts and predictions — not to mention their “hindcasts” or “retrodictions” — be measured?
+But these observations pose many additional nuts-and-bolts questions.
+How many rounds would the teams play, and how would we score each round?
+Would there be playoffs or a championship?
+And, most importantly, how would the accuracy of each team’s forecasts or predictions–as well as their “hindcasts” or “retrodictions”–be measured?
 Steve and I and a few others have been working on these logistical questions for many weeks, and I will report our preliminary results in my next post.

 About F. E. Guerra-Pujol